dartlangfr/risk-codelab/docs/step-9.md

 To finish this first part, we will add a a security for our server be more reliable.
 In Dart like in the Angular project ([learn more](https://github.com/btford/zone.js/)) , the Google Teams have introduce a concept of "Zone".
-A Zone in Dart it's a container for asynchronious code ensuring that any error of exceptional behavior don't impect the rest of the program and keep it safe.
-Modify the 'bin/main.dart' file to wrap our server initialising and listening with this container, like this:
+A Zone in Dart it's a container for asynchronous code ensuring that any error of exceptional behavior doesn't impact the rest of the program and keep it safe.
+Modify the `bin/main.dart` file to wrap our server initialization and listen safely with this container, like this:

 ```Dart
 // imports & vars ....